crypto-willie/PATIML/README.md

 16) Reverse Step 14 with Regression.
 Switch with Trend in Strategies:  You can do it just like Picture!

   <img src="./Pictures_PATIML/Step10_PATIML.jpg">

+17)  Apply!  then Enable!
+Apply Again!

+18)  Copy new ConnerMLTRAIN_eeeecddefgks????.csv name only to tweak version in documents.
+Delete it or save.
+Copy & paste new tweak version into PATIResources Folder.
+Hit train!